-- A sturdy tripod
+- A sturdy tripod;

-- A remote
+- A remote;

-- A fence
+- A fence;

 - A placeholder.
 (This is necessary for self-portrait photography only.
 You can use it to figure out what exactly to focus on before you stand in front of the camera.
-Alternatively, you can ask someone to stand behind the fence while you manually adjust the focus.)
+Alternatively, you can ask someone to be behind the fence while you manually adjust the focus.)